Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation: Collection of Human Judgments

 \subsection{Extrinsic Quality Judgments}

 In \autoref{prompt:human_likert_instructions}, we provide the annotation instructions for the extrinsic quality judgments.
 For these judgments, we recruit three annotators who are native/fluent English speakers and provide them each the 10 evaluation instances and annotation instructions for the task.
 These annotations are redundant.
+We adapt these judgments from \cite{gantt-etal-2024-event}.